 Reversible Postpartum Contraception

 |Natural family planning||Barrier method||Progestin-only oral contraceptive||Long-acting reversible contraceptive|

 Resumption of Ovulation

-Resumption of ovulation is unpredictable and can occur even before the onset of menstrual cycles in breastfeeding women which can fall anywhere between 27 days and 6 months after delivery.
-Therefore, the return of the menstrual cycle is not a good indicator to initiate contraception.
-Typically, ovulation can occur between 25 to 40 days postpartum in non-lactating women and, of this, 60% are fertile.
+Similarly, ovulation is unpredictable and can occur even before the onset of menstrual cycles in breastfeeding women which can fall anywhere between 27 days and 6 months after delivery.
+Therefore, the return of the menstrual cycle is not a good indicator of the appropriate time to initiate contraception but as a guide contraception is needed after 21 days postpartum as 60% of non-lactating women are fertile in this period.

 Ovulation women who are lactating or breastfeeding depends on the frequency and duration of breastfeeding, the maternal nutritional status and her body mass index (BMI).
 Ovulation in breastfeeding women is typically delayed due to the inhibition of hypothalamic gonadotrophin releasing hormone by prolactin.